cfw-guide/cemu.cfw.guide/_pages/en_US/troubleshooting.md

 ### Cutscenes (Rito Village/Vah Medoh/possibly others) cause the game to freeze

 This can be caused by setting the framerate above 60FPS.
-If it still occurs at 60FPS, then set it to 30FPS or disable FPS++ temporarily, then change the setting back after the cutscene has finished; restarting Cemu afterwards is encouraged.
+If it still occurs at 60FPS, then set it to 30FPS or disable FPS++ temporarily, then change the setting back after the cutscene has finished, save, and then restart Cemu.
 Alternatively you may try using OpenGL instead of Vulkan.

-If disabling FPS++ and using OpenGL doesn't resolve this, This is a sign that your game's data is corrupt and needs replaced.
+If disabling FPS++ and using OpenGL doesn't resolve this, this is a sign that your game's data is corrupt and needs replaced.
 You should replace the Update and DLC as well.

 ### I ran into invisible water that's in the middle of the air